sefffal/Octofitter.jl/docs/src/pma.md

 ## Planet Model
 For this model, we will have to add the variable `mass` as a prior.
-The units used on this variable are Jupiter masses, in contrast to `μ`, the primary's mass, in solar masses.
+The units used on this variable are Jupiter masses, in contrast to `M`, the primary's mass, in solar masses.
 A reasonable uninformative prior for `mass` is `Uniform(0,1000)` or `LogUniform(1,1000)` depending on the situation.

 Initial setup:
 ```julia